 - Geographic protection: typically, we offer indemnification for United States, Canada, and worldwide, but subject to countries that are governed by WIPO (World Intellectual Property Organization) treaties

-- Indemnification cap: we protect customers for amounts ranging from 2x the value of a contract in any given year to claims up to $5 million.
+- Indemnification cap: we protect customers for amounts based on the value of their yearly contract.

 Levels of Indemnification

 Companies often have policies on indemnification, whether for proprietary or open source products.
-Software and hardware companies usually have a policy around what levels of indemnification they pass to their customers (driven usually by who they sell to and what those customers demand).
-So when we discuss indemnification requirements with our customers, they tend to fall into two groups:
+Software and hardware companies usually have a policy around what levels of indemnification they pass on to their customers (usually driven by who they sell to and what those customers demand).
+When we discuss indemnification requirements with our customers, they tend to fall into two groups:

 - Some large companies will only buy open source products that include some level of indemnification and are satisfied with the standard level that ActiveState provides.

-- Other large companies are more mature in their open source policies: they are more risk averse, perceive themselves to be open to more risk than other companies, or face demands from their own customers that demand high levels of indemnification including coverage for third-party products.
+- Other large companies are more mature in their open source policies: they may be more risk averse, or else perceive themselves to be open to more risk than other companies, or maybe they face demands from their own customers that demand high levels of indemnification including coverage for third-party products.
 These types of companies go a step further and require strict language in the indemnification clauses of their contracts, and really care about the level of coverage they get in the event of a lawsuit.

-Whichever group your company falls into, we are flexible and have worked with numerous companies to work out contracts that minimize risk and satisfy both parties needs.
-Contact us to ensure you’re protected when using ActivePerl, ActivePython, or ActiveTcl in your company.
+Whichever group your company falls into, ActiveState’s Indemnification offering is flexible.
+We’ve worked with numerous companies to work out contracts that minimize risk and satisfy both parties’ needs.